priyankakpoojary/powerbi-data-survey-analysis/README.md

 ---

 ## 📈 Key Analytical Insights
-- Specialized roles such as Data Scientists report higher average compensation
+- Data Scientists have the highest average salary among surveyed roles
-- Geographic distribution significantly influences salary levels
+- Salary varies significantly depending on the country
-- Python dominates as the preferred programming language among professionals
+- Python is the most preferred programming language
-- Breaking into data careers is perceived as moderately challenging
+- Many respondents feel entering the data field is moderately difficult
-- Satisfaction indicators reveal important workforce engagement patterns
+- Work-life balance and salary satisfaction are around average levels

 ---